EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstUI.md

 }
 ```

 Finally you need to add the "EnableMover" method to the second button's "On Click()" list as we did before.
 You are now good to go.
-Feel free to hit play and interact with your buttons.
+Feel free to hit play and interact with the app through your new UI buttons.